-Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest embodies the policy that a director's office is policy of the Company is enunciated in a number of policies of the The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.
+Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest embodies the policy policy of the Company is enunciated in a number of policies of the The conflict of interest policy of the Company as described in the preceding column on senior management applies to shall thus act in the best interest of the Company manner а characterized by transparency, accountability and shall fairness.
+He leadership, exercise prudence and integrity directing the Company towards sustained progress.